cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 for relevant information, it is sub-optimal and better systems exist.
 [Tim Berners-Lee](https://orcid.org/0000-0003-1279-3709)'s original
-vision for the Semantic Web was a software agent that would crawl the web, then using the structured information retrieved, answer users queries on the web (see ["Whatever Happened to the Semantic Web?"](https://twobithistory.org/2018/05/27/semantic-web.html)).
+vision for the Semantic Web was a software agent that would crawl the web, then using the structured information retrieved, answer users' queries on the web (see ["Whatever Happened to the Semantic Web?"](https://twobithistory.org/2018/05/27/semantic-web.html)).
 To be able to fulfil this vision, the software agent would need a storage